STATEMENTS ON THE TRANSPARENCY OF SUSTAINABILITY RISK POLICIES AND PRINCIPAL ADVERSE IMPACTS

-FundRock France AM (FFAM) is authorised by the Autorité des marches financiers to provide AIFM services to a range of collective investment schemes domiciled in, but not limited, to France and Luxembourg.
+FundRock Management Company (FRMC) is authorised by the Commission de Surveillance du Secteur Financier to provide UCITS Management Company/AIFM services to a range of collective investment schemes domiciled in, but not limited, to Luxembourg, Ireland and France.

 As per Regulation (EU) 2019/2088 (“SFDR”), FRMC is defined as a “financial market participant”.

 Per article 3 of SFDR a “financial market participant” shall publish information about their policies on the integration of sustainability risks in their investment decision-making process.
 “Sustainability risk” means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment.

 Further, per Article 4 of SFDR a “financial market participant”, where the principal adverse impacts (“PAI”) of investment decisions are considered, is required to publish and maintain on its website a “statement on due diligence policies with respect to those impacts, taking due account of their size, the nature and scale of their activities and the types of financial products they make available”.
 This Statement has been developed in accordance with the provisions of Article 4, while also taking into consideration Article 7 of SFDR on the transparency of PAI at product level.

 Delegation Model, Integration of Sustainability risk and Consideration of PAI (Article 3, Article 4 and Article 7 of SFDR)